zhujohn9604/TextClassification_GPT/README.md

 The original paper can be found here: https://s3-us-west-2.amazonaws.com/openai-assets/research-covers/language-unsupervised/language_understanding_paper.pdf

+You can download the weights of the OpenAI pre-trained version by cloning Alec Radford's repo and placing the model folder containing the pre-trained weights in the present repo.(https://github.com/openai/finetune-transformer-lm)

 I added some comments along with the codes.
-If you find it's hard to digest the huggingface's original codes, I hope this would be helpful.
+If you find it's hard to digest the huggingface's original codes, I hope this repo would be helpful.

 The data can be download from USPTO for free.
 For sensitivity reasons, I only updated a demo dataset for reference.